 Work with a PSP that can process and hold funds in a compliant manner.

 This means that in Europe, the days of platforms easily achieving exemptions from platform compliance are over.
 The new PSD2 mandates dictate that platforms, which accept platforms payments from buyers and pay out to users, are faced with two choices:

 1. Take on the lengthy, and costly, task of applying for a payments license.

 2. Work with a PSP that can process and hold funds in a compliant manner, taking on the regulatory burden on your behalf.

 The US is also no exemption to growing regulatory requirements and you need to work with a partner that has a Money Transfer License in each state.

 Adyen has a European banking license, meaning it has very strong ties with EU regulators, guaranteeing watertight compliance.
 On top of that, it has local knowledge of the diverse regulatory environments in Europe and the US.
 This frees you up to focus on your continued growth, safe in the knowledge that your business is compliant in all markets.
 Adyen can also take care of all Know Your Customer (KYC) requirements, from identity verification to tax filing.

 Getting your processes right now will serve you well into the future.

-Onboarding sellers can be a pain point for all concerned.
-Sellers balk at lengthy onboarding forms, the need to submit ID or share bank details.
-And manually vetting each seller is a daunting task.
+Onboarding users can be a pain point for all concerned.
+Users balk at lengthy onboarding forms, the need to submit ID or share bank details.
+And manually vetting each user is a daunting task.
 However, compliance and KYC checks are necessary to ensure you’re not inadvertently supporting terrorism or money laundering.